Adamcules/Data-Collection-Pipeline-Project/README.md

 ## Milestone 2
 Created scraper class (python file). <br />
 Use Selenium webdriver (Chrome) to navigate through website and retrieve data. <br />
-Code asks user for a particular category of board game and is returned info as a list (with nested dictionaries) on the top 6 games (by rating) within that category: <br />
+Code asks user for a particular category of board game and is returned info as a dictionary (with nested dictionaries) on the top 6 games (by rating) within that category: <br />

 ![Adventure Game Info](https://user-images.githubusercontent.com/106440366/178328806-115d4dcf-da1b-4333-b532-e3a13b0d4151.JPG)